Making Heads or Tails: Towards Semantically Consistent Visual Counterfactuals: Experiments

 \textbf{Task details:} We hired 25 AMT raters, use images from CUB, and compare counterfactuals produced from our method with two baselines:~\cite{goyal2019counterfactual} and~\cite{wang2020scout}.
 For all three methods, we mine query-distractor classes via the approach mentioned in Sec.~\ref{subsec: setup}, resulting in 155 unique binary classification tasks.
 The learning phase visualizes the counterfactual generated from the first edit.
 To ensure a fair comparison across all methods, we do not use multiple distractor images for generating counterfactuals, use the exact same set of images across all the compared methods, and use the same backbone (VGG-16~\cite{simonyan2014very}) throughout.
 This controlled setup ensures that any difference in the human study performance can be only due to the underlying counterfactual method.
-We report results under two setups, which differ in how we select the image pairs $(I, I')$: \textbf{1. random} we select random image pairs $(I,I')$ from classes $A$ and $B$ for generating the explanations during the learning phase, \textbf{2. semantically-consistent:} we select those image pairs which, upon, generating counterfactuals, improve the Same-KP metric the most.
-Having these two setups allowed us to study the importance of having semantically consistent explanations.
+We report results under two setups, which differ in how we select the image pairs $(I, I')$: \textbf{1. random}: we generate explanations from random images using different methods.
+This is a fair comparison between all methods. \textbf{2. semantically-consistent}: we study whether semantically consistent explanations lead to better human teaching.
+Hence, we exaggerate the differences in Same-KP between our method and~\cite{goyal2019counterfactual,wang2020scout} by selecting images where our approach has a higher Same-KP metric.
+If semantic consistency is important in machine teaching, our approach should do much better than `random', and the baselines should do worse than `random'.

-\textbf{Results:} Table~\ref{tab: machine_teaching} shows that the raters perform consistently better when our counterfactual explanations were presented.
-In particular, the differences in test accuracy are more pronounced ($82.1\%$ vs. $64.3\%$) when the raters were presented with semantically consistent explanations.
+\textbf{Results:} Table~\ref{tab: machine_teaching} shows that the raters perform better when shown explanations from our method under the `random' setup.
+Further, the differences in test accuracy are more pronounced ($82.1\%$ vs. $64.3\%$) when the raters were presented with semantically consistent explanations.
 This result highlights the importance of semantically consistent visual counterfactuals for teaching humans.